Raubkatz/BugFixCommitLabelling/README.md

 2. **Commit Classification Prompt Executer** (Python, standard library only) — runs the mined prompts through a local open-weight model via [Ollama](https://ollama.com/) and folds the verdicts back into the same CSV, one column per model.

 Because every analyzed commit references its original repository and exact commit hash, the entire benchmark is fully reconstructable from upstream Git history.

+When using this code or data from this repository pls cite the corresponing article: https://doi.org/10.48550/arXiv.2609.21616

 ---